South Wales Police & Crime Panel (Jan)

 The Centre for Public Scrutiny advocates four principles for ‘holding to account’ arrangements to be effective:

 The Commissioner and his team work with these principles in mind when fulfilling their oversight and scrutiny role.
+Further information about our scrutiny arrangements is outlined here

 The following meetings support the scrutiny and oversight process: